GrayWolf64/mdlstream/README.md

 Detailed workings please turn to the source file, easy to read.

+If you are a client, your first request must be fulfilled in order that your subsequent request be handled, and your subsequent request must be fulfilled so that your more subsequent request be handled.

 # Attention

 1. `mdlstream` currently doesn't check if the specified file already exists on server